john-craig/fta-dev/README.md

  - zoom in and out on the map
  - scroll across the map
  - show information about system on single click, zoom in on double click
+ - add a screen to login/register players and nations

 **Planned Features (MVP)**
  - display information about system ownership/holdings in a system